Back to: ASP.NET Core Identity Tutorials

 How to Configure SMS Service in ASP.NET Core

-In this article, I will explain How to Configure SMS Service in ASP.NET Core.
-Please read our previous article discussing Account Lockout in ASP.NET Core Identity.
+In this article, I will explain how to configure SMS Service in ASP.NET Core.
+Please read our previous article discussing how to implement CAPTCHA in ASP.NET Core.

 What is an SMS Service?

 An SMS (Short Message Service) service is a platform or functionality that enables the sending of short text messages between devices via cellular networks.
-In web applications, an SMS service allows applications to communicate with users via text messages, facilitating functionalities such as notifications, alerts, two-factor authentication (2FA), marketing campaigns, and more.
+In the context of web applications, an SMS service allows applications to communicate with users via text messages, facilitating functionalities such as notifications, alerts, Two-Factor Authentication (2FA), marketing campaigns, and more.

-For applications, SMS services are typically provided by third-party SMS gateway providers (e.g., Twilio, Nexmo, Plivo) that offer APIs for integration.
-These APIs allow developers to programmatically send SMS messages in their applications.
+SMS services are typically provided by third-party SMS gateway providers (e.g., Twilio, Nexmo, Plivo) that offer APIs for integration.
+These APIs allow developers to send messages in their applications programmatically.
 The SMS service typically connects your application with an SMS gateway (such as Twilio, Nexmo, or others), which handles the actual delivery of messages to the mobile networks.

 Why Do We Need SMS Service in Web Applications?

 Web applications often require real-time communication with users.
-SMS services are an effective way to communicate with users who might not have internet access or prefer receiving notifications via text.
-Common scenarios for integrating SMS services in web applications include:
+SMS services are an effective way to communicate with users who may not have internet access or prefer to receive notifications via text.
+Typical scenarios for integrating SMS services in web applications include:

 - User Verification & Authentication: Send SMS-based one-time passcodes (OTP) for two-factor authentication (2FA) or account verification.

-- Notifications: Alert users about important events, such as order status, delivery updates, or account activity.
+- Notifications: Alert users about important events, such as order status updates, delivery notifications, or account activity.

 - Marketing and Promotions: Send personalized promotional offers, discounts, or product updates directly to users’ mobile phones.